 Cardiovascular Disease Fellowship

-1. Exposure to (and competency in) all aspects of contemporary cardiology, including those that are unique to a tertiary University practice.
+1. Practice of and competency in all aspects of contemporary cardiology, including those that are unique to a tertiary University practice.

-2. Preparation for either sub-sub specialty training or general clinical practice with an appreciation of the need for continuous learning and a reliance on evidence-based practice.
+2. Preparation for either subspecialty training or general clinical practice with an appreciation of the need for continuous learning and a reliance on evidence-based practice.

-4. Preparation for careers marked by scholarship, including exposure to and participation in research across the spectrum from discovery science, to clinical research, to health outcomes.
+4. Preparation for futures careers distinguished by scholarship, with exposure to and participation in research across the spectrum from discovery science, clinical research, and health outcomes.

-5. Appreciation of and respect for professionalism, such that this behavior is a hallmark of future behavior across the entire spectrum of health care related activity.
+5. Appreciation of professionalism and collaboration across the entire spectrum of health care related activity.

 Fellowship Program Curriculum